Department of Electrical and Computer Engineering

 To apply, students must have a minimum 3.25 grade point average, and must submit two reference letters and a copy of their transcript to the Electrical and Computer Engineering department.
 Each applicant will complete an interview with the graduate academic coordinator in electrical engineering.

-Students must also apply to the Graduate School for the accelerated B.S.CP.E./M.S. program, which allows them to take graduate courses in electrical engineering.
-To continue in the program past the B.S.CP.E., students must apply for full admission into the Graduate School and into the Electrical and Computer Engineering department's M.S. program.
+Students must also apply to the Graduate School for the accelerated B.S.E.E./M.S. program, which allows them to take graduate courses in electrical engineering.
+To continue in the program past the B.S.E.E., students must apply for full admission into the Graduate School and into the Electrical and Computer Engineering department's M.S. program.

 Only in ABM programs, up to 9 hours of graduate course work may be applied to both the undergraduate and graduate programs.
 However, any graduate coursework will not apply to undergraduate GPA.